Jaishankar arrives in Mexico to discuss bilateral, trade and investment cooperation | Politics

 Jaishankar arrives in Mexico to discuss bilateral, trade and investment cooperation

-External Affairs Minister S Jaishankar has arrived in Mexico for a three-day official visit with an aim to boost bilateral cooperation in trade and investment as well as other areas with one of India's top trading partners in Latin America.
+External Affairs Minister S Jaishankar met Mexican President Manuel López Obrador on Monday as he began his three-day official visit to the Latin America nation, with an aim to boost bilateral cooperation in trade, investment and other sectors.

+''Two continents.
+Two civilizations.
+Shared concerns.
+Participated at an event on Returned Heritage in Mexico city.
+Pleasure to meet President López Obrador there,'' Jaishankar wrote on his official twitter handle, attaching a photograph of the Mexican leader at the 'Grandeur of Mexico exhibition on the return of heritage' event here.

+At the exhibition, Jaishankar also shared photographs with First Lady Beatriz Gutiérrez Müller, Foreign Minister Marcelo Ebrard and Defence Minister Luis Cresencio Sandoval.

 This is Jaishankar's first visit to the North American country as the External Affairs Minister.